 I don’t believe in gurus.
 But if I did, my guru would be Stephen Cope.

-Stephen Cope, MSW, psychotherapist and senior Kripalu Yoga teacher, is also the author of The Wisdom of Yoga: A Seeker’s Guide to Extraordinary Living and the Director of the Kripalu Institute for Extraordinary Living.
+Stephen Cope, MSW, psychotherapist, and senior Kripalu Yoga teacher is also the author of The Wisdom of Yoga: A Seeker’s Guide to Extraordinary Living.

 When I had the chance to meet Stephen for the first time at Kripalu a few weeks ago, I was filled with both excitement and a little nervous anticipation.
 I was actually afraid I might be uncharacteristically tongue-tied.

 My fears turned out to be groundless, of course.
 Here’s what happened: